 —Murakami, Dance, Dance, Dance.

 There’s definitely some Japanese memory and guilt stuff going on here, referenced by World War II soldiers that exist in a forest of memory, outside of the real and unreal, between one world and the next.
 But I’m not well-read enough to write about all of that.
 Murakami is a cryptic writer that’s for sure.
 Maybe he’s not even certain himself.
-Are any of us ‘sure’?
-Nope.
+Are any of us “sure”?
+Lol, nope.

-Truthfully, I don’t know what this book is ‘about’.
+Truthfully, I don’t know what this book is “about”.
 Perhaps I could write a step-by-step analysis of what it all means after leaning into its body of criticism, but that’s not what these blogs are about, really.
-It’s just a knee-jerk review of how the book made me feel, the impression it left, and the insights I drew from it.
+They’re knee-jerk reviews of how the book made me feel, the impression left, and the insights I drew from them.

-I didn’t enjoy it because I thought, ‘wow this is so clever’, but rather because I just loved the atmosphere Murakami created.
+I didn’t enjoy Kafka on the Shore because I thought, “wow this is so profound!”, necessarily, but rather because I just loved the atmosphere Murakami created.
 I liked living inside of the novel while I was reading it.

 I think a lot of people get upset by Murakami novels because they aren’t tied up neatly like a ribbon.
 It’s not all explained to the reader.
 But life isn’t neatly tied up, and it doesn’t often make sense.
-Exploring the dreamed nature of our reality may seem pretentious or abstract, but it made for an enjoyable read for me, at least.
+Exploring the dreamed nature of our reality may seem pretentious or abstract, but I liked it.
 Nothing gets in the way of Murakami’s stories—not even reality!

 I’m excited to read The Wind-Up Bird Chronicle and Hard-Boiled Wonderland next—apparently, his best work.